EXP-00/IBSchool_notes/Bounties.md

 - [ ] do math one page
 - [ ] finish physics A.1 kinematics two
 - [ ] submit data sheet on managebac
-- [ ] do first two texts of chinese hw
-- [ ] do last page of chinese hw

 #### Chinese
 - [x] write new letters in the program
 - [ ] iterate once
+- [ ] do first two texts of chinese hw
+- [ ] do last page of chinese hw
+- [ ] write new letters in the program
 ## Piano
 - [x] learn second part of lost girl
 - [x] expertise first part of lost girl